iquety/console/assets/docs/en/07-message-library.md

 In addition to the exclusive functionality for creating and executing commands, freep-console contains a dedicated class for displaying messages in the terminal.

-Below are the methods available in the `Freep\Console\Message` class:
+Below are the methods available in the `Iquety\Console\Message` class:

 ```php
 $message = new Message('thundercats');